Twingate-Solutions/twingate-mdm-connector/README.md

 # Twingate MDM Connector

+> **Community project — not affiliated with or supported by Twingate.**
+> This project is an independent, community-built tool.
+It is not created, endorsed, or maintained by Twingate, Inc. Twingate's support team cannot assist with issues related to this connector.
+Please use the [issue tracker](../../issues) for bug reports and questions.
+>
+> This software is provided under the [Apache License 2.0](LICENSE) — without warranty of any kind, express or implied.
+Use in production environments is at your own discretion and risk.
+See the license for the full disclaimer of warranties and limitation of liability.
+>
+> This project was developed with assistance from AI language model tools.

 Twingate MDM Connector is open-source middleware that automatically marks devices as trusted in [Twingate](https://www.twingate.com/) by cross-referencing your MDM and EDR providers.
 You configure which providers to enable, and the connector runs on a schedule — querying each provider for its device inventory, matching devices to Twingate by serial number, and calling the Twingate API to set `isTrusted: true` on any device that passes your compliance rules.
 It runs as a stateless Docker container, requires no database, and never untrusts a device.

 ## How it works